 Will Schwarzer

 Hey there, I’m Will.
 I’m a PhD student at the University of Massachusetts Amherst, where I work with Philip Thomas, as well as Bruno Castro da Silva and Scott Niekum.
-My research goal is to ensure that the enormous promise of increasingly autonomous AI is realized both safely and efficiently.
-I’m currently working on projects in reward inference, adversarial robustness, robot predictability, Seldonian LLM development, Seldonian RL, and autonomous paper generation.
-I’m particularly interested in topics relating to the safe use of LLMs for autonomous machine learning research.
-Such topics include but are not limited to iterative reasoning tasks, tool/computer use, adversarial robustness in LLMs, and reward hacking.
+My long-term research goal is to create robust and aligned agents that can perform autonomous scientific research.
+I’m currently working on projects in RL for LLM capabilities, reward inference, adversarial robustness, robot predictability, and Seldonian LLM development.
+I’m generally very interested in multi-step reasoning problems for language model agents, particularly those that involve tool/computer use.

 Fun fact: this headshot was taken at an excellent studio in Beijing while I was studying Mandarin there.
 I’m always happy to chat in Chinese.
 Aside from languages, I also enjoy playing the piano and rock climbing.
-I particularly love exploring climbing gyms in new countries (tally so far: two in Beijing, one in Bangkok, one in Istanbul, one in Fort William, Scotland, and one in London).
+I particularly love exploring climbing gyms in new countries (tally so far: two in Beijing, one in Bangkok, one in Istanbul, one in Fort William, Scotland, one in London, and a few in Montreal).

 Note to prospective undergraduate and master’s collaborators: please read this before reaching out.